symfony/symfony-docs/book/doctrine/orm.rst

         // ...
     }

-Of course you can use SELECT and UPDATE-Queries too.
+Of course you can use SELECT and UPDATE queries too.
 Doctrine brings it own Query Language called DQL (Doctrine Query Language).
 The DQL has some similarities with SQL but is a query language with its own syntax.